 About the time The Interview, a comedy by Seth Rogen, was scheduled to be released in theaters, Sony Pictures was hacked by a group purported to be North Korean in origin.
 According to The Hollywood Reporter, along with “massive data dumps,” the hackers released “trade secrets…and five upcoming full-length films”, damaging Sony’s internal credibility and making it the center of political strife that would last for a few months.

 Despite being subjected to threats, Sony released The Interview on several VOD platforms, and a few small theaters scheduled showings of the film.
-The film performed well.
-As the threats were not carried out, Sony set about rebuilding itself.
+The film performed well and Sony rebuilt itself.
 Timothy Toohey, of Greenberg Glusker, a cybersecurity firm, said that Sony “strengthened its firewalls in response,” and that “internal management of security and privacy issues has improved.”

-Over the next few years, managers were replaced, and settlements were paid out to employees whose data had been breached.
+Over the next few years, managers replaced and settled paid out employees, who breached data.
 Slowly, Sony took back its influence and made itself less susceptible to cyberthreats.

 Who knows if arrogance was involved?
-There is, undoubtedly, a believed inviolability of Sony Pictures that has us believe it would not be a good target, or, even, that it could be targeted or taken down.
+Sony Pictures has us believe it would not be a good target.
 Reputation characterizes how we spend our time and what other people expect of us.
-Sony has set a standard as a leader of its industry so much so that it is not delusional to see as valid some notion of its having invincibility.
+Sony has set a standard as a leader in its industry so much so that it is not delusional to see as valid some notion of its having invincibility.

 Case Study Two: Avian Flu